PagerDuty/pdpyras/README.rst

 REST API and events API.

-It takes care of all of the most common prerequisites and necessities associated with accessing the API, so you can focus on the request/response body schemas and do what you need to get done.
+It takes care of all of the most common prerequisites and necessities pertaining to accessing the API so that implementers can focus on the request and response body schemas of each particular resource (as documented in our `REST API Reference`_) and do what they need to get done.

 Features
 ********